Rules and Regulations: Aquathlon (Open)

 AQU 6.8 Competitors must have: shoes fully secured, t-shirts or running tops fully worn, and race numbers visible from the front (before they leave transition to start the run), lock laces (equivalent) should be adjusted so that they cannot be confused with undone or trailing laces.

 AQU 6.9 Provisional results will be provided as soon as possible after the end of each wave.
-Appeals must be lodged at the registration desk, using the appeal form provided.
-Only Team Manager can log appeals, and this must done before 12:30pm (or within 30 minutes of the last competitor crossing the finish line).
+Appeals must be lodged at the results desk.
+Only Team Manager can log appeals, and this must done within 30 minutes of the last competitor crossing the finish line.
 Appeals will be considered by the Triathlon England Technical official, the Competition Director and a representative of LYG.
-Timing providers have video of the finish line and may be able to update the results accordingly.
 Failure to inform the registration desk of a lost chip and athlete number will incur a DNF (did not finish) on the results.

 AQU 7 Overall Scoring The ranking of 6 best race places (max 1 per age and gender, first placed runner of a borough in each age group) will count towards the overall borough score.